splitwise/super_diff/README.md

 # super_diff

-## What is it?
+## What is this?

 super_diff is a utility that helps you diff two complex data structures in Ruby, and gives you helpful output to show you exactly how the two data structures differ.

-## Can you give me an example?
+## How does it work?

-Sure.
 Let's say we have two arrays.
 Array A looks like this:

     [
       "foo",